2/7/2025

 speaker

-So we have some additional questions put in here so one is a question relating to our announcement about an extraordinary general assembly in February instead of our regular annual general meeting in May.
-So the board proposed this extraordinary general assembly to ensure as they write in the invite that there is a you could say an valuable incentive program to ensure you could say retention and motivation of all employees who are working on important milestones and as is also described the the current value of all the combined incentive programs are is expected to be maximum 400,000 matching shares which is a very small overall value and that's why they have decided to implement it now and make hopefully that there is no retention risk score and everybody is aligned on the objectives which is also of great value to the shareholders.
+a question relating to our announcement about an Extraordinary General Assembly in February instead of our regular Annual General Meeting in May.
+So the Board proposed this Extraordinary General Assembly to ensure, as they write in the invite, that there is a, you could say, and valuable incentive program to ensure, you could say, retention and motivation of all employees who are working on important milestones.
+And as is also described, the current value of all the combined incentive programs is expected to be maximum 400,000 matching shares, which is a very small overall value.
+And that's why they have decided to implement it now and make hopefully sure that there is no retention risk and everybody is aligned on the objectives, which is also of great value to the shareholders.
 So that's why the implementation is now.
-It's also very comparable to the previous option program that has been implemented which expired end of last year.
-So there's another question whether we would have you know prefer either one or several partners you know splitting geographies etc. Julie do you want to comment on that?
+It's also very comparable to the previous option program that has been implemented, which expired end of last year.
+So there's another question whether we would have

 speaker